 For now, Mr. Mashita's story appears to be the most credible.

-Then again, I also learned that though Hanaya Yohei is credited to be the inventor of Nigiri Sushi, it also appears that there are many other "true" inventor of Nigiri Sushi.
+Then again, I also learned that though Hanaya Yohei is credited to be the inventor of Nigiri Sushi, it also appears that there are many other "true" inventors of Nigiri Sushi.